Run Length: 10.5 miles

 Since the river descends into a deep gorge it has a harder "feel" than it actually paddles.

 Interested in finding someone to show you the run?
 The Pikes Peak Whitewater Club has members doing several runs a week during peak flows.
-Check out the forum.
-PPWC has no “official” runs on the Gorge.
-Also Mountain Buzz can be a useful source for paddling partners.
+Check out their FB Page.

 Lat/longitude coords are approximate, from TopoZone.

 See also Pinecreek (Class IV/V),The Numbers (Class IV),Fractions/ Frogrock/ Milkrun (Class III),Buena Vista (Class III),Browns Canyon (Class III),Salida (Class III),Rincon (Class III),Pinnacle Rock (Class III),Royal Gorge (Class III/IV).

 Winter Gauge - Wellsville